teri-lynn/teri-lynn.github.com/_posts/2012-03-10-stay-away-from-fast-food.md

 ---
 ![Subway](/images/Subway.jpg)

 Take a look at the nutritional value charts (well, lack of nutritional value) of popular restaurants and fast food chains, and you will be shocked.
 I always say things in moderation are okay, and that it's okay to treat yourself every so often, but many of the things on these menus are scary enough to never eat!
+Many items have an absurd amount of sugar, unhealthy fats, and calories.
+A lot of items also include lists of random chemicals and scary ingredients that make calling them food questionable.

 If you are going to eat out, it's a good idea to familiarize yourself with the items on the menus to make better informed decisions when deciding where to go and what to eat there.

 ## Scary Facts